brainboxdotcc/DPP/.github/pull_request_template.md

 7. Your PR must pass the CI actions before being allowed to be merged.
 Our PR actions check that the build will compile on various platforms before release and makes precompiled versions of the library.
 8. Automated changes e.g. via grammarly or a static analysis tool will not usually be accepted into the code without proper thought out justification (by a human being, not an AI or an App) as to why the changes are required.
 Generally a PR should do more than fix a single spelling error for example as this just takes precious time for something which could be resolved a direct commit to the dev branch.
+9. All contributors agree to the terms of the DCO (Developer Certificate of Origin) as listed below.
+This document is to protect you, and us, from any legal issues by making clear that code you contribute to this project becomes part the D++ project.

 ```
+Version 1.1

+Copyright (C) 2004, 2006 The Linux Foundation and its contributors.

+Everyone is permitted to copy and distribute verbatim copies of this
+license document, but changing it is not allowed.

 By making a contribution to this project, I certify that:

 (a) The contribution was created in whole or in part by me and I